FiMcMahon/shannon_allotments/testing.md

 Testing User Stories
 Understand the purpose of the site on loading

-The play on words Logo, 'Pawsome Pawtraits' and large Hero image of a hanging dog portrait gives the user an immediate understanding of what the site's main subject is.
+* Understand the purpose of the site on loading
-Navigate through the site smoothly
+* Navigate through the site smoothly

-The pages can be accessed in the same way on every page, via a very simply navigational menu, which highlights what page is active by a gold colour change.
+    The pages can be accessed in the same way on every page, via a very simply navigational menu.
-See lots of examples of artworks

-There is an extensive second page gallery and then numerous artworks articulating the other pages that the user can browse at leisure. be able to contact Craig easily
+* See examples of ongoing work on the allotment plots There is an extensive gallery page and other images on the other pages that the user can browse at leisure.

-Craig's contact details appear on a clearly defined 'Contact' page, both via a direct contact form, and then location details below.
+* Be able to contact the allotment group easily
+    An enquiry form on the 'Contact' page, allows for the Allotment group to be contacted directly.
+    Location details are on the bottom of the 'Home' page .
     Social media links are also apparent on each page as a secondary means of contact.
+* Be able to join a newsletter
+    An option to join a newsletter about the Allotments is available on the Contact form.
+* Learn more about gardening
+    Content on the 'News' page details information about biodiversity and gardening.
+* Grow my own vegetables
+    An embedded Youtube video on the 'News Page' links to a channel dedicated to informing and guidung beginner gardeners on growing their own fruits and vegetables.
-Learn more about Craig's process and perhaps learn some skills myself
+* Learn more about community groups in my area

-The learn pages contains a section which breaks down Craig's process for the user, and 3 helpful videos to describe visually how to complete your own portrait.
+    The 'Home' page details information about the Allotments and the work the allotment community are doing.
+* Volunteer with community groups
+    The oppertunity to volunteer is presented on the 'News'page and a user can contact the Allotment group using the direct contaact form.
+* Understand more about biodiversity
+    A section of the 'News' pages is dedicated to information on biodiversity.
-Connect with Craig on social media
+* Connect with the Allotment group on social media Links to social media are present on each page, in the footer.

-Social media links appear in the footer on every page without exception.
-They change colour on hover so the user knows where to go.
-Learn more about the developer who created the site

-The developer links also lie in the footer, after Craig's, should the user be curious to visit.
-Peer Review
-Prior to launch, the site was submitted for Peer Review by fellow students and alumni at Code Institute and also some individuals outside the software development world.
-Feedback included issues with responsiveness and layout issues, both of which were solved with some minor css adjustments.

 Bugs
 Resolved